chris-milsted/sa-demo-ondat/Demo-Building.md

 2. I then want to re-deploy the nodes (set the instance refresh with a 0% health replacement)
 3. Then I want to format with ext4 and mount the new disk at /var/lib/storageos (will put it as a dev1 etc in the future).

-It seems very difficult to do this with eksctl.
+It seems very difficult to do this with `eksctl`.
 I can either have a launch template with a managed node pool, but then I do not see to be able to set ssh allow:true.
-Or I can have a simple self managed node pool (which makes more sense for a stateful storage set of nodes anyway) but I do not seem to be able to then specify a lauch template with this to create more disks.
-I suspect that I may need to move this to terraform longer term, but so far my terraform file is about 140 lines long and still not complete with things like IAM roles and CSI/CNI plugins that eksctl provides.
+Or I can have a simple self-managed node pool (which makes more sense for a stateful storage set of nodes anyway) but I do not seem to be able to then specify a launch template with this to create more disks.
+I suspect that I may need to move this to terraform longer term, but so far my terraform file is about 140 lines long and still not complete with things like IAM roles and CSI/CNI plugins that `eksctl` provides.

 Manual steps I am currently following: